TheWebFosters/project-camp/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Nikhil Agrawal via [nikhila@thewebfosters.com](mailto:nikhila@thewebfosters.com).
+If you discover a security vulnerability within project camp, please send an e-mail to Nikhil Agrawal via [nikhila@thewebfosters.com](mailto:nikhila@thewebfosters.com).
 All security vulnerabilities will be promptly addressed.

 ## License